The Jobs Problem In Retail Isn’t What You Think

-In software, they have a term - MVP - which stands for a minimum viable product.
-It is where a new product is introduced in the market with basic features to see how the market reacts.
+In software, they have a term - MVP - a minimum viable product.
+It is where a new product is introduced with basic features to see how the market reacts.
 Think Apple OS 15.
-They get it out as quickly as they can knowing they will come back with OS 15.1 that could fix or add-on things missed in the original launch.
+They get it out as quickly as possible, knowing they will return with OS 15.1 that could fix or add on things missed in the original launch.

 The people problem in retail

-In retail right now, we seem to have the MVP or minimum value person.
+In retail, we seem to have the MVP or minimum value person.
 It is when an associate does the minimum viable engagement.
 They are trained on a few basics- they ask/you get, they pay/you offer loyalty.

 And the Great Resignation makes it all so much worse.